ThingSet/thingset.github.io/README.md

 ## Development status

-The protocol specification is still under active development and improved based on experiences made with Libre Solar devices.
-A release of version v1.0 is expected end of 2021.
+The protocol specification is still under active development and improved based on experiences in different applications.
+A release of version v1.0 is expected end of 2023.

 ## Local deployment for development